JPSieg/MeltR/README.md

         file_prefix = "Helix")
 ```

-This will create three pre-canned outputs.
-The first output, corresponding to Method 1, is a Van't Hoff plot (Figure XA).
-Points represent the Kd and error from fitting isotherms individually.
-The red line represents the fit to Equation X that provides thermodynamic parameters.
-The blue line and orange line represents the lower and upper limit of the range of Kd values included in the fit.
-The second output, corresponding to Method 2, is a depiction of the global fit, where points represent raw data and red lines represent the global fit (Figure XB).
-The third output is a .csv file containing the thermodynamic parameters from each method.
+This will create seven pre-canned outputs.
+The third output is a .csv file containing the thermodynamic parameters from each method (Figure XA).

 ### Refining MeltR.A fits by trimming fluorescence baselines.